tborychowski/node-tomcat-manager/README.md

 tomcat [options] <func> <app>

 <func>			One of the below:
                    list         show applications
-					stop         stop an application or Tomcat server start        start an application or Tomcat server restart      restart an application
+                   stop         stop an application
+                   start        start an application
+                   restart      restart an application
                    undeploy     undeploy an application
-					kill         stop and undeploy an application
+                   kill         stop -> undeploy

+                   deploy       deploy app to the server
+                   clean        clean-up the build folders
+                   delete       remove the app folder from the server redeploy     stop -> undeploy -> clean -> deploy

 <app>			Application name

 -V, --verbose   show all output (e.g. "deploy" or "clean" from config)